Arkleseisure/Arkleseisure.github.io/pages/xor.md

 If we now return to the neural network I analysed earlier, we're going to see how one might go about prompting chatgpt to come to the same conclusions.

 ### Background prompt
-*First, we need to ensure that ChatGPT knows what sort of network it's dealing with:*
+*First, we need to ensure that ChatGPT knows what sort of network it's dealing with.*
 The neural network is an mlp which has 1 hidden layer and width 4.
 It has final loss 2.1766519042124705e-06 (loss function <class 'torch.nn.modules.loss.MSELoss'>) and relu activations.

 ### Activation wise prompt